 When you are moving to another location, you want to make sure all members of your family are welcome, including your pets.
-In the state of Oregon, there are certain animal ownership laws that you need to be aware of so that your pet doesn't violate local regulations.
+In the state of Oregon, there are certain animal ownership laws that you need to be aware of so that your pet doesn't violate local law enforcement regulations.
 Here are some basic laws regarding pet ownership in this state.

 Domestic Pet Requirements